Aunmag/Java-Game/README.md

 ### Build
 - Build [Nightingale Engine](https://github.com/aunmag/nightingale-engine) using appropriate version
 - Clone this repository and go to its directory
-- Run `mvn install` to build the game
+- Run `mvn package` to build the game
-- Run `java -jar target/a-zombie-shooter-game-full.jar` to launch it
+- Run `mvn exec:java` to launch it